Flag

 World Bank: Control of Corruption Percentile Rank 64

-The Marshall Islands faces significant challenges related to corruption, particularly in government procurement and financial management, with allegations of misuse of funds and conflicts of interest among officials.
-Human trafficking, especially of women and girls, is a critical issue, compounded by limited law enforcement resources and a lack of international oversight.
-While the country has a stable democratic governance system and active civil society, it struggles with economic vulnerabilities and the need for improved anti-trafficking measures.
+The Marshall Islands faces significant challenges related to corruption and crime, with credible allegations of government misuse of funds and abuse of public office.
+Human trafficking, particularly of women and girls, is a pressing issue, compounded by limited resources for law enforcement and a lack of effective anti-trafficking measures, while corruption remains a major deterrent for international investment.

 Economy

-The economy of the Marshall Islands is small, with an annual GDP of approximately USD 259 million and a per capita GDP of USD 6,172.
-The economy is heavily reliant on government employment and donor funding, particularly from the United States, which has provided over USD 1 billion in assistance since 2004.
-Key sectors include wholesale/retail trade, commercial fisheries, and tourism, but the country faces challenges such as a narrow export base, limited agricultural capacity, and vulnerability to external economic shocks.
+The economy of the Republic of the Marshall Islands (RMI) is characterized by its small size, with a GDP of approximately USD 259 million and a per capita GDP of USD 6,172, reflecting a modest growth rate of 1.1 percent.
+The economy is heavily reliant on external aid, particularly from the United States, which has provided over USD 1 billion in assistance since 2004, constituting about 70 percent of the country's GDP during that period.
+The primary sectors include a small subsistence agriculture base, commercial fisheries, and a service-oriented urban economy, but the RMI faces significant challenges such as limited infrastructure, vulnerability to external economic shocks, and stringent land ownership laws that complicate foreign investment.

 Floating Section Image